kiwsan/fastapi-starter-kit/README.md

-# Flask-FastAPI Starter Kit
+# FastAPI Starter Kit

-Flask-RESTPlus API architecture to be used as a baseline for other apps.
+FastAPI architecture to be used as a baseline for other apps.

 ## Set Up